 Pretend, for a moment, that it’s 2008.
-George Bush is still president of the U.S., The Dark Knight is tearing up the box office, and a then-unknown Katy Perry was breaking into the mainstream with the single “I Kissed a Girl.”
+George Bush is still president of the U.S., The Dark Knight is tearing up the box office, and an unknown Katy Perry is breaking into the mainstream with the single “I Kissed a Girl.”

 Man, I feel old after writing that.

 Also during this era, search optimization (SEO) was mostly about stuffing keywords and submitting for backlinks, along with some other fun “tricks” that one would work into a website to get better rankings in Google.
 You also still had to convince clients that going with a Flash-based website wasn’t a good idea.